 The University of Rochester is one of the country’s leading private research universities.
 Rochester operates on a personal scale, creating exceptional opportunities for interdisciplinary study and close work with faculty.
 The University consistently ranks among the top in federally financed science, engineering, medical, and other research.
 The unique Rochester Curriculum invites students to learn what they love, allowing for both focus and flexibility.
 Its College, School of Arts and Sciences, and Hajim School of Engineering and Applied Sciences are complemented by the Eastman School of Music, Simon School of Business, Warner School of Education, and Schools of Medicine and Nursing.
 The University is a community where about 86% of undergraduates live on campus.
 With more than 220 student organizations ranging from cultural and political to religious and athletic, students find communities of friends who share their interests and passions.
 The expectation is that each student will live up to Rochester’s motto, “Meliora” (ever better), recognizing that they are future leaders in industry, education, and culture.
 Navigating through world-renowned facilities and resources, a day in the life of two Rochester students—or any two days in the life of a single student—is never the same.

-Wesleyan Universityis one of the nation’s top liberal arts colleges, located in Middletown, CT (about two hours each from Boston and New York City), with 2,900 undergraduates.
-Degrees are offered in 46 major fields of study through the university’s 39 departments, and students enjoy freedom and flexibility through the university’s open curriculum.
+Wesleyan University is one of the nation’s top liberal arts colleges, located in Middletown, CT (about two hours each from Boston and New York City), with 2,900 undergraduates.
+Degrees are offered in 44 major fields of study through the university’s 39 departments, and students enjoy freedom and flexibility through the university’s open curriculum.
 Students at Wesleyan make their mark in the wider world through creativity, intellectual independence, risk taking, and drive to improve the world.
 Wesleyan has a long-standing commitment to diversity of the student body on campus.
 About a third of the undergraduates self-identify as students of color, while 12 to 15 percent are the first in their families to attend college.
-Wesleyan is committed to need-blind admission, need-based financial aid, and meeting the full demonstrated financial need of all students.
+Wesleyan is committed to need-based financial aid and meeting the full demonstrated financial need of all students.
 There are more than 200 student organizations that represent a range of interests: community service, publications, theater and dance troupes, political organizations, and ethnic interest and support groups, just to name a few.
-Wesleyan University offers transportation assistance to visit campus for a select group of students in the fall and spring.
+Wesleyan University offers a selective transportation assistance program to visit campus for low-income and underrepresented students in the fall and spring each year.

-Located in Walla Walla, Washington, Whitman College is a vibrant, residential learning community widely known for offering a unique combination of an unpretentious, Northwest culture with academic excellence and an engaging community.
-The college is honored to attract students who represent the Whitman mosaic—down to earth, high achievers with diverse interests.
+Located in Walla Walla, Washington, Whitman College is a vibrant, residential learning community widely known for offering a unique combination of an unpretentious Northwest culture with academic excellence and an engaging community.
+The college is honored to attract students who represent the Whitman mosaic—down to earth, high achievers with diverse backgrounds and interests.
 It is a place where both the individual and the collective are celebrated.
 Whitman students’ intellectual vitality, confidence, leadership, and flexibility make it possible to adapt to, and impact, an ever-changing multicultural and global world.
 Twenty percent of the student body self-identifies as a student of color.
 Over 100 clubs and organizations are represented on campus, with 22 musical ensembles, a nationally renowned theater program, award winning debate team, Division III varsity athletics and exceptional Outdoors Program.
 Whitman College offers a visit scholarship fly-in program during the fall and spring semesters.
 Native American cultural activities are available on the campus and in the surrounding community.

 Yale University, founded in 1701, is the third oldest university in the country.
-Yale is located in New Haven, CT, 70 miles from New York City and 120 miles from Boston.
+Yale is located in New Haven, CT, 70 miles from New York City, and 120 miles from Boston.
 Through the Association of Native Americans at Yale (ANAAY), the Native American Cultural Center (NACC), and Blue Feather (a student-led drumming group), and a Yale chapter of AISES, students can participate in a diverse range of programs to meet their needs.
 Yale celebrated the opening of its new NACC house in October 2013.
 The NACC is led by Director Kelly Fayard, Assistant Director Kapi’olani Laronal, a team of Peer Liaisons who coordinate NACC activities, and the Native American Advisory Committee, which oversees academic and social opportunities for Native American students at Yale.
-Our 5,800 undergraduate students come from all 50 states and over 70 countries.
-Students can choose from over 2,000 courses and 75 majors, and the student-faculty ratio of 6:1 makes small classes the norm.
+Our 5,800 undergraduate students come from all 50 states and over 80 countries.
+Students can choose from over 2,000 courses and 80+ majors, and the student-faculty ratio of 6:1 makes small classes the norm.
 Yale’s unique system of 12 residential colleges creates a welcoming smaller community for undergraduates within the University.
-Yale has a need-blind admission policy and is committed to meeting 100% of demonstrated financial need for all four years.
+Yale has a need-blind admission policy and is committed to meeting 100% of demonstrated financial need for all four years with no loans.